-Trump: I'd Love For U.S. To Be 'Opened Up By Easter' Amid Pandemic Response

-President Trump hopes the United States can begin to get back to normal by the middle of next month, he said on a Fox News TV special on Tuesday.
+Trump Sets Easter Goal For Re-Opening American Economy

+"I want to assure Americans that we have a team of public health experts ... also economists and other professionals working to develop a sophisticated plan to reopen the economy as soon as the time is right, one based on the best science, the best modeling and the best medical research there is anywhere on earth," he said.

+Trump stressed that this is a "medical crisis, this isn't a financial crisis."

-"I would love to have the country opened up and just raring to go by Easter," Trump told host Bill Hemmer in a show aired from the White House.
+In the Fox News TV special earlier Tuesday, Trump said he "would love to have the country opened up and just raring to go by Easter."

-That's April 12, within the timeline of "weeks" that Trump said he hopes is appropriate for curtailing the social distancing, isolation and other measures that officials have outlined to slow the spread of the coronavirus — but which also have paralyzed the economy.
+That's April 12, within the timeline of "weeks" that Trump said he hopes is appropriate for curtailing the social distancing, isolation and other measures that officials have outlined to slow the spread of the coronavirus — but have also paralyzed the economy.

+During Tuesday evening's task force briefing, officials also recommended that people who have recently left New York City metro area, which is should self-quarantine for the next 14 days to ensure the virus doesn't spread.

-All the same, the rate of infections inside the U.S. has not stopped climbing — it's nearing 50,000 cases nationwide, according to researchers at Johns Hopkins University — and Trump's April 12 target date is far sooner than other milestones set by officials in various places around the country.
+The rate of infections inside the U.S. has not stopped climbing — by Tuesday afternoon, there were more than 50,000 confirmed cases nationwide, according to researchers at Johns Hopkins University — and Trump's April 12 target date is far sooner than other milestones set by officials across the country.

 The District of Columbia has closed its schools through April 24, for example; schools in Virginia won't reconvene at all for the rest of this academic year.

-Trump and Vice President Mike Pence have talked up what they call the need for the U.S. to reset in stride, as military commanders might say — to continue some mitigation measures to constrain the pandemic but also permit some businesses to reopen.
+Trump and Vice President Pence have talked up what they call the need for the U.S. to reset in stride, as military commanders might say — to continue some mitigation measures to constrain the pandemic but also permit some businesses to reopen.

 "You can destroy a country this way by closing it down," Trump said in the Fox special on Tuesday.

-He and Pence framed one focus for the upcoming months on the most vulnerable populations, particularly older people with preexisting medical conditions.
+The president and vice president framed one focus for the upcoming months on the most vulnerable populations, particularly older people with preexisting medical conditions.

 Under this construction, life might shift away from keeping everyone apart to permitting more people to leave their homes and return to work.
 For the time being, Trump said Americans might still be discouraged from shaking hands and other such activity.
+"We can socially distance ourselves and go to work," he said.

 At the same time, as Pence described it, the national response would shift from one based on dispersing everyone to defending the elderly, although it isn't clear whether public health officials agree or what new steps that might require.